CraigMcGuirk/Vilnius-Lithuania/README.md

 All external links were tested and they opened on a new tab correctly.

 ## Fixed Bugs:
-Menu items were not displaying correctly on smaller screen sizes, I made the font size of the page title smaller in order to give the menu items more brething space.
+Menu items were not displaying correctly on smaller screen sizes, I made the font size of the page title smaller in order to give the menu items more breathing space.

 ## Known Bugs: